Huma Akbar

-Huma Akbar is a Pakistani actress.
-She is one of the most popular actresses of her time and was one of the most successful actress of the 1980s and 1990s.
-She appeared in PTV's productions like Khaleej, Shaheen, Choti Choti Baatein and received a nomination for Best Actress at the 6th PTV Awards for her performance in Karawaan.
+Huma Akbar is a Pakistani actress, who was one of the country's most popular and successful actresses in the 1980s and 1990s.
+She appeared in PTV productions like Khaleej, Shaheen, Choti Choti Baatein and received a nomination for Best Actress at the 6th PTV Awards for her performance in Karawaan.

 Early life

-She was born in Karachi, Sindh at Pakistan and she completed her education from University of Karachi.
+She was born in Karachi, in Pakistan's Sindh province and completed her education from the University of Karachi.
 Huma's parents got divorced when she was very young and her mother Akhtar Jahan Begum was a principal in a school.
 Later her mother married Akbar Ali.

-Huma's father Jamal Ali Hashmi also known as Jameel was a leading film actor in Pakistan during 1960s and 1970s.
+Huma's father Jamal Ali Hashmi, also known as Jameel, was a leading film actor in Pakistan during the 1960s and 1970s.
 He acted in films Saza (1969), Gharnata (1971) and Yeh Aman (1971).
-Later he moved to India there he worked in some films in Hindi Cinema.
+Later he moved to India where he worked in some Hindi Cinema films.

-She is the older half-sister of Indian actresses Tabu and Farah both are popular actresses in Bollywood and Hindi Cinema.
+She is the older half-sister of Indian actresses Tabu and Farah, both popular actresses in Bollywood and Hindi Cinema.

 Career

-She made her debut as an actress in drama Shaheen.
-Then she worked with Marina Khan as Farhat in drama Nishan-e-Haider based on true events of Rashid Minhas in which she portrayed the role of his younger sister Rukhsana.
+She made her debut as an actress in 1980 in the historical drama Shaheen.
+She then appeared in an episode of the series Nishan-e-Haider, based on true events of Rashid Minhas in which she portrayed the role of his younger sister Rukhsana.

-In 1985 she worked in drama Choti Choti Baatein with Asif Raza Mir and Begum Khurshid Mirza which written by Haseena Moin.
-Then she worked in drama Karawaan as Sukhaan which was based on the life of Sindhi folk singer Fozia Soomro after Roohi Bano refused to work in drama.
-She was nominated for Best Actress at 6th PTV Awards for her role as Sukhaan.
+In 1985, she acted in the drama Choti Choti Baatein alongside Asif Raza Mir and Begum Khurshid Mirza which written by Haseena Moin.
+In the same year, she depicted Sukhaan in the biographical-drama Karawaan, based on the life of Sindhi folk singer Fozia Soomro.
+For her performance, Akbar was nominated for Best Actress at the 6th ceremony of PTV Awards.

-After that she worked in drama Khaleej with Tahira Wasti, Sajid Hasan and Zia Gurchani directed by Sahira Kazmi and Yeh Kahaan KI Dosti Hai with Rahat Kazmi and Zaheen Tahira which was written by Anwar Maqsood.
+In 1986, Akbar portrayed a star-crossed lover with an affluent background in the drama Khaleej opposite Jahanzeb Gurchani.
+She next appeared in Yeh Kahaan Ki Dosti Hai with Rahat Kazmi and Zaheen Tahira which was written by Anwar Maqsood.

-In 1990 she worked in drama Badaltay Qalib with Uzma Gillani as Ayar Faqirni and she did the role of a college going girl who is living in quarters and Sajid Hasan likes her and always follows her on his bicycle.
+In 1990, she played a college student from an underprivileged family in the drama Badaltay Qalib opposite Sajid Hasan.

-In 2012 she appeared in drama Mata-e-Jaan Hai Tu on Hum TV and she portrayed the role of Yasmeen starring with Adeel Husain, Sarwat Gilani, Sanam Saeed, Junaid Khan and Ahsan Khan which was based on the same name novel it was written by Farhat Ishtiaq and directed by Mehreen Jabbar.
+In 2012, she returned to television with the romance-drama Mata-e-Jaan Hai Tu on Hum TV, portraying the protagonist's mother.
+It was based on the eponymous novel by Farhat Ishtiaq and directed by Mehreen Jabbar.

 Personal life

-Huma married Karim Bakhtiar son of lawyer and politician Yahya Bakhtiar.
-She worked with him in drama Khaleej and he is a doctor at USA and brother of actress Zeba Bakhtiar and they have two children later they moved to United States.
+Huma married Karim Bakhtiar, son of the lawyer and politician Yahya Bakhtiar.
+She worked with him in the PTV drama Khaleej.
+Karim is a doctor based in the United States and brother of actress Zeba Bakhtiar.
+Huma and Karim later moved to the United States.
+They have two children.
 Huma's aunt Sultana Zafar was also an actress.